ocell/mapsy/README.md

-# Mapy Project
+# Mapsy Project

 ## Overview
-Mapy is a Python library designed easily render static maps in python.
+Mapsy is a Python library designed easily render static maps in python.
 It is designed to be simple to use and easy to integrate with existing codebases.
 The library supports rendering background, tiled raster, filled polygon, and other layers on the map.
 It directly supports geometric primitives, allowing users to directly render shapely geometries.

 Input data must be in the `EPSG:4326` - WGS84 projection.